-I’m one of the new students in your class this year.
+I’m one of the new students in your class this year with vision impairment in high school.
 You probably received a copy of my SAP, 504, or IEP in advance, and likely have an idea of who I am based on it.
 However, there are ten things that I would like to request of you, to keep in mind as the school year progresses.
 I might admit these things to you, I might be scared to say anything, or I might not even realize I want you to do these things.
 Every student is unique, but these ten things will help me tremendously:

 Follow my IEP

 In high school, I have the option to drop out of school, something I never had in elementary or middle school.
 Please don’t make me feel like I am incapable of learning, or that people with low vision don’t deserve to be in school.
 I might take those things to heart.

 Give me a partner

 Don’t make me sit away from all of the other students because I am different and have vision impairment in high school.
 Give me a partner in class that I can reach out to if I can’t see something.
 Sometimes, you won’t have to choose a partner for me.
 One of my friends might already be in our class, and they understand my low vision.

 - How To Be An Ally For Disabled Friends

 - How Do People With Vision Impairments Complete Science Labs?